The key focus of my Ph.D. thesis is on developing novel AI/ML and optimization techniques for process systems. Specifically, I work on:

 Suryateja Ravutla, Jianyuan Zhai, and Fani Boukouvala, "Hybrid Modeling and Multi-Fidelity Approaches for Data-Driven Branch-and-Bound Optimization."
 In Computer Aided Chemical Engineering, vol. 52, pp. 1313-1318.
 Elsevier, 2023.

 While there is a rapid deployment of AI/ML systems in all fields, bias may arise as an unintended consequence, due to data-dependent parameters of the models.
 Many AI and ML models, especially deep learning models, are often considered black boxes.
-Explaining the decisions made by these models can be challenging.
-Hybrid modeling and physics-informed ML can play a crucial role as an approach to addressing these problems.
-I'm working on utilizing hybrid modeling approaches to improve the ML model fit and generalizability, and simultaneously incorporates physics/constraint knowledge.
+Developing a good model that is accurate and generalizable is a challenge when the sampling is limited and the sampling costs are high.
+This is often the case in most high-fidelity simulations!

 Suryateja Ravutla, and Fani Boukouvala, "Effects of Surrogate Hybridization and Adaptive Sampling for Simulation-Based Optimization."
-Industrial & Engineering Chemistry Research, 2025, accepted.
+Industrial & Engineering Chemistry Research, 2025 64(18), pp.9228-9251.

 Suryateja Ravutla, Jianyuan Zhai, and Fani Boukouvala, "Hybrid Modeling and Multi-Fidelity Approaches for Data-Driven Branch-and-Bound Optimization."
 In Computer Aided Chemical Engineering, vol. 52, pp. 1313-1318.
 Elsevier, 2023.